Rundiz/nested-set/README.md

 Both methods parameters are same.

 ### Delete an item(s)
-You can choose how to delete an item.<br>
+You can choose how to delete an item.

 1. Delete selected item and ALL of its children.
 2. Delete selected item and pull up its children to the current parent.